 The University of Maine at Presque Isle must receive final high school/college transcripts, including your date of graduation.
 Major changes in academic performance may result in a withdrawal of our offer of admission.

 Once Official Transcripts are received, the Office of Student Records performs a Transcript Analysis to determine what previous course work will transfer into the University of Maine at Presque Isle.
 Once this anaylsis has been completed, you will receive a Transfer Credit Summary Report in the mail, as well as being able to view it in your MaineStreet Student Center under Transfer Credit Report.
 For questions regarding your Transcript Analysis, please contact Kathy Davis at 207.768.9581.

 If you plan to live on campus and/or buy a meal plan, you’ll need to complete the forms found online on our Room Selection page and pay a $50 housing deposit.
 Room assignment is based on the date the application is received, so we suggest that students submit their housing application before May 31st.
 If you have any questions, check out the Housing and Residence Life section of our website.
 Please note, it is the responsibility of UMPI’s Safety and Security Office to ensure the health and safety of students, as well as staff, faculty and guests.

 Submit Affidavit of Support

 The Affidavit of Support Form verifies your willingness to financially commit to attending the University of Maine at Presque Isle and requires evidence that you have funding available to the meet the total expenses of one academic year.
-The Affidavit of Support is included in your acceptance packet and is also available to download here.
-This form will be used to issue the student's Form I-20.
-Form I-20's are mailed out 90 days before the start of school.
+The Affidavit of Support is included in your acceptance packet and is also available on the International Students page.
+This form will be used to issue the student’s Form I-20.
+Form I-20’s are mailed out 90 days before the start of school.
 Please return this form by faxing to Jessica Winslow at 207-768-9777.